thehale/signatures/README.md

 # Signatures

-Utitilties for assessing Python function signature equality and compatibility, with the latter accounting for subtypes (including Generics!)
+Utilities for assessing Python function signature equality and compatibility, with the latter accounting for subtypes (including Generics!)

 ## Examples